SantiiRepair/bitgocho/README.md

-## BitGocho
+## 🍄 BitGocho

-BitGocho is a fork of the original Python BitTorrent distribution, made by John Hoffman to add some experimental features, most (if not all) of which are now standard in other clients and trackers.
-The last official release was made in 2006, and thus many newer features are missing, but bitgocho is also an accessible Python library, and has several simple tools for editing torrent files.
+**BitGocho** is a fork of the original Python BitTorrent distribution, made by John Hoffman to add some experimental features, most (if not all) of which are now standard in other clients and trackers.
+The last official release was made in 2006, and thus many newer features are missing, but **BitGocho** is also an accessible Python library, and has several simple tools for editing torrent files.